srajalnikhra/srajalnikhra/README.md

 - 🤝 I’m looking for help with *Software Developer Engineer Job.*

-- 💬 Ask me about *React, DSA, Python, Golang, Html, CSS, JavaScript, Golang.*
+- 💬 Ask me about *DSA, Python, Golang, Html, CSS, React, JavaScript.*

 - 📫 From here, you can reach to me - *srajalnikhra@gmail.com*